awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  An *active standby* is a DB instance that is kept synchronized with another DB instance, and is ready to take over for it very quickly\.
 This configuration helps with high availability in situations where a single DB instance can handle the full workload\.

- You can use multi\-master clusters in an active standby configuration by directing all traffic, both read\-write and read\-only, to a single DB instance\.
+ You can use multi\-master clusters in an active standby configuration by directing all traffic, both read/write and read\-only, to a single DB instance\.
 If that DB instance becomes unavailable, your application must detect the problem and switch all connections to a different DB instance\.
-In this case, Aurora doesn't perform any failover because the other DB instance is already available to accept read\-write connections\.
+In this case, Aurora doesn't perform any failover because the other DB instance is already available to accept read/write connections\.
 By only writing to a single DB instance at any one time, you avoid write conflicts\.
 Thus, you don't need to have a sharded database schema to use multi\-master clusters in this way\.

 **Tip**
  If your application can tolerate a brief pause, you can wait several seconds after a DB instance becomes unavailable before redirecting write traffic to another instance\.
 When an instance becomes unavailable because of a restart, it becomes available again after approximately 10–20 seconds\.
 If the instance can't restart quickly, Aurora might initiate recovery for that instance\.
 When an instance is shut down, it performs some additional cleanup activities as part of the shutdown\.
 If you begin writing to a different instance while the instance is restarting, undergoing recovery, or being shut down, you can encounter write conflicts\.
 The conflicts can occur between SQL statements on the new instance, and recovery operations such as rollback and purge on the instance that was restarted or shut down\.